Q. What are the benefits of being enrolled?

 Q. What is the Transcript Evaluation Fee?

 A. The Transcript Evaluation Fee is a required fee that covers the extra cost involved in reviewing transcripts from other schools for high school students who transfer into Mother of Divine Grace School.
 This process allows us to count credits from other schools towards high school graduation.

 Q. How much of my enrollment payment is due at the time of registration?

 A. You must include payment with your enrollment for your application to be considered.
 You can pay with a credit/debit card as part of the online enrollment, or you can select to pay by check when enrolling online and then mail a check to complete your online application.
 We will review your online enrollment application when we receive your check.
 We do offer multiple payment plans for tuition including a monthly payment plan.
 If we are unable to accommodate your family, no payment will be charged.

 Q. Would enrollment in Mother of Divine Grace School fulfill the homeschooling requirements in my state?

 A. Mother of Divine Grace School has enrolled families in every state (we also have families in Canada and several other countries).
-In most cases, enrollment in our programs fulfills all the requirements to comply with the state's homeschooling laws.
-Once you have enrolled, we would be able to put you in touch with other homeschooling families in your state who would be able to help you.
-If you would like to obtain more information about your state's homeschooling laws please check Home School Legal Defense Association's web-site www.hslda.org.
-HSLDA has detailed information on the various options which are available to homeschoolers in order to fulfill their state's homeschooling laws.
-HSLDA is also an excellent resource for current information on homeschooling laws within your state and the nation.
+Enrollment in MODG may fulfill all the requirements to comply with the state’s homeschooling laws but some states have specific requirements that need to be met.
+Once you have enrolled, we would be able to put you in touch with other homeschooling families in your state.
+To obtain more information about your state's homeschooling laws please check Home School Legal Defense Association's web-site www.hslda.org.
+HSLDA has detailed information on the various options that are available to homeschoolers in order to fulfill their state's homeschooling laws.
 HSLDA offers additional information and legal assistance to members of their organization.